Rejipmathew/MeaselesEpicurve/README.md

-# Measeles Epicurve based on data from World Health Organization from 2011 to 2024.
+# Measles Epicurve based on data from World Health Organization from 2011 to 2024.